 In this post, I will show you a marketing hack on how to send nurture email streams with the free Mailchimp plan.

 Automating Mailchimp email series with the free account (hack)

 Mailchimp automated emails are created either in the Campaigns or Automation section.
-If you want to build a free email nurture stream you will have to create multiple single email automation flows that are built on top of each other.
+If you want to build a free email nurture workflow you will have to create multiple single email automation flows that are built on top of each other.